bjornspockeli/elektra/README.md

        }
    }
 ```
-3. Call the `start_timer`function from task 1 when Button 1 is pressed and `stop_timer`when button 2 is pressed.
+3.Call the `start_timer`function from task 1 when Button 1 is pressed and `stop_timer`when button 2 is pressed.